Players

 Daniel KidPoker Negreanu

 Over the next few years, Negreanu kept on grinding.
-His rise through the ranks of the poker elite took some time, but Daniel was determined to succeed and clearly in love with the game.
+His rise through the ranks of the poker elite took some time, but Daniel was determined to succeed and was clearly in love with the game.

+Taking up poker professionally long before the poker boom, the Canadian wasn't a one-trick pony, either.
 He was (and still is) quite good at many different variations besides Texas Hold’em.
-This proved invaluable, not only on the tournament circuit but also in the high stakes cash games in Las Vegas later on, which often featured mixed game formats.
+This proved invaluable, not only on the tournament circuit but also in the high-stakes cash games in Las Vegas later on, which often featured mixed game formats.

 All Poker Achievements of Daniel Negreanu

-The Canadian has had such a rich and colorful career that it’s hard to even mention, let alone describe all of his achievements and successes.
+The Canadian has had such a rich and colorful career that it’s hard to even mention, let alone describe, all of his achievements and successes.
 We’ll try, nonetheless.

+Negreanu has pretty much seen it all over the years and has been a part of all major competitions.
+For a guy who started hustling local pool halls, he's become one of the best poker players in the world, casually entering six-figure buy-in tournaments.
 His impressive resume had probably qualified him for the Poker Hall of Fame a few years before the actual induction.
 Like his friend and fellow-pro Phil Ivey, though, Negreanu also had to wait to turn 40 before he was officially extended the honor in 2014.

 Daniel Negreanu Poker Influence